kamiwaza-ai/kamiwaza-community-edition/INSTALL-OSX.md

 ## Troubleshooting

 - Mentioned in the doc, but remember to log out/in after adding to the docker group
+- Potential error in the `passlib` library for bcrypt
+    - [passlib](https://foss.heptapod.net/python-libs/passlib) hasn't been updated in a few years, if you run into the error about property `__about__` not existing
+    - patch file ~/.pyenv/versions/kamiwaza/lib/python3.10/site-packages/passlib/handlers/bcrypt.py
+        - adjust path to match your environment
+    - line 620
+        - from
+	        - version = _bcrypt.__about__.__version__
+        - to
+    		- version = _bcrypt.__version__
+- If the final step in running `admin_db_reset.py` fails you can run the commands manually through a console

 ## Additional Notes